awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/key-concepts.md

 ### Data Record<a name="data-record"></a>

 A *data record* is the unit of data stored in a [Kinesis data stream](#stream)\.
 Data records are composed of a [sequence number](#sequence-number), a [partition key](#partition-key), and a data blob, which is an immutable sequence of bytes\.
 Kinesis Data Streams does not inspect, interpret, or change the data in the blob in any way\.
-A data blob can be up to 1 MB\.
+A data blob can be up to 1 MiB\.

 ### Retention Period<a name="retention"></a>